samstevens127/MOLLER-tracking/README.md

 ## What this does.

-Takes input data with 9 columns in the format (event num, x, y, x_charge, y_charge, hadc, ladc, run_num, high_voltage).
+Takes input data with 9 columns in the format (event num, x, y, x_charge, y_charge, hadc, ladc, run_num, high_voltage). (output of Sorting.C)

 Aligns the GEM planes to improve residuals, then output the corrected hit positions and residuals to an output directory specified in `config.toml`.